test 33

 Minn.
 Stat.
 Ann. § 181.66, et. seq.

-Private companies Employers can’t discriminate in the payment of wages based on sex or gender identity for substantially similar work (skills, effort, responsibility, and similar working conditions.)
+Employees of private companies Employers can’t discriminate in the payment of wages based on sex or gender identity for substantially similar work (skills, effort, responsibility, and similar working conditions).

 Provides a cause of action to sue for damages.